10 best ways to save water

 8. Reduce food waste

 It takes a lot of water to produce our cereal, fruit and other food.
 More than half of the 7 million tonnes of food and drink UK households bin every year could be eaten.
-So plan a week’s menu and go shopping with a list.
+So plan a week’s menu and go shopping with a list - get more handy advice from Love Food Hate Waste.

 Check use-by dates so you don’t suddenly have to throw stuff out.
 Use leftovers to create new meals.
 This will help you waste less food – and save the average household £480 a year.